Aces out: Sale, Kershaw chased early in Series opener

-BOSTON (AP) - Aces were out early in the World Series, where four-plus innings have become a standard night.
+BOSTON (AP) - Aces were out early in the World Series, where four-plus innings for starters is becoming the new norm.

 They were long gone by the time Boston won 8-4 in what became a predictable postseason battle of bullpens.